Author Archives: angeladmiller

 Contact Lens Issues or Injuries to the Eye.
 Contact lenses can tear or become damaged, or there may be an injury to the eye requiring an eye professional to assess the situation.
 Never try to resolve the situation at home!
 If you have any concerns, please make sure to visit an emergency eye clinic.

 At Dr. Miller & Dr. Tilis Family Optometry, our practice has an emergency eye clinic specifically for those situations when you may need unexpected eye care.
-Our clinic is open weekdays 10:00am to 1:00pm on a first come, first serve basis.
 Allow us to provide you with expert care.